 In October, the Family Friendly Workplace Ordinance was passed and will go into effect for all San Francisco businesses with over 20 employees on January 1, 2014.
 This ordinance gives employees the right to request a flexible work arrangement and gives the employer the right to refuse for legitimate business reasons.
 More about the Family Friendly Workplace Ordinance.

-This forum is for employers, managers, and employees alike!
 The ordinance opens the door for a dialogue between the employee and employer about flexible work arrangements.
 In addition, because of the ever more complicated work-family dynamic and sky-high cost of living, the ordinance begins to address the broader issue of family flight that has taken hold of San Francisco.

 Award Decision for San Francisco Response to Human Trafficking RFP